 Service standards and licensure requirements are outlined in10A NCAC 27G .1100 or equivalent tribal code.
-Utilization management must be performed by NC Medicaid's designated contractor or LME MCO.

 Resiliency or Environmental Intervention

 Partial Hospitalization assists the beneficiary in transitioning from one service to another (an inpatient setting to a community-based service) or preventing hospitalization.
 This service provides a broad array of intensive approaches, which may include group and individual activities.